A real zoodunit: Monkeys found but mystery deepens in Dallas

 WHAT COULD BE THE MOTIVE IN TAKING THE MONKEYS?

 Lynn Cuny, founder and president of Wildlife Rescue & Rehabilitation in Kendalia, Texas, said she wouldn’t be surprised if it turns out the monkeys were taken to be sold.
-Depending on the buyer, she said, a monkey like the ones taken could be sold for “several thousands” of dollars.
+Depending on the buyer, she said, a monkey like those could be sold for “several thousands” of dollars.

 “Primates are high-dollar animals in the wildlife pet trade in this country,” Cuny said.
 “Everybody that wants one wants one for all the wrong reasons — there’s never any good reason to have any wild animal as a pet.”

-She said the monkeys could be in danger in a variety of ways, from an improper diet to exposure to cold.
+She said there were a variety of ways the taken monkeys could have been in danger, from an improper diet to exposure to cold.
 Temperatures in Dallas dipped into the 20s on Tuesday during a winter storm.

 WHAT IS KNOWN ABOUT THE VULTURE?